EXALAB/Anlinux-Resources/Rootfs/openSUSE/README.md

 > mkdir -p layer && sudo tar -xvf layer.tar -C layer

-7. At last, open a terminal in the "layer" folder, and run this command to pack the system into xz (change the file name base on your need.
-ALso remember to delete the layer.tar, json, VERSION file before proceeding!):
+7. At last, open a terminal in the "layer" folder, and run this command to pack the system into xz (change the file name base on your need:

 > sudo XZ_OPT=-9 tar -cJvf ../openSUSE-Leap-rootfs-armhf.tar.xz *